blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 f.
 Islaam viewed women with independent status
 g.
 She has right to worship Allaah and accountable for her acts on Day of judgment
 h.
 Allaah attaches certain respect to Women (Luqman 31:14)
 i.
-Hadeeth about one’s mother [“Your Mother” three times…] ii.
+Hadeeth about one’s mother ["Your Mother" three times…] ii.
 Pregnancy, child birth are praised

 C. Difference between Riwayah and Shahadha
 a.
 Riwayah is narration
 b.
 Shahadha is witnessing
 i.
 In general, two women’s witness equal to one men’s witness (Business agreements) ii.
 Men are more knowledgeable in contracts than women as they travel much and aware of idioms iii.
 This verse is not denying women rather gives her power

 D. Women in narrating Hadeeth
 a.
 In conditions of Rawi, it has nothing to do with gender
 i.
 Among the major narrators were Aisha, Umm Salama